influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 **Built on Golang**

 One important thing to keep in mind is that the TICKscript parser is built on Golang.
-Some arguments get passed from TICKscript into underlying Golang API's.
+Some syntax elements are borrowed from this language.

 **Three Syntax domains**